WolframRhodium/VapourSynth-ILS/README.md

 CUDA implementation of [Real-time Image Smoothing via Iterative Least Squares](https://dl.acm.org/doi/10.1145/3388887) for VapourSynth.

-It is a global optimization based edge-preserving smoothing filter, which can avoids haloing and gradient reversal artifacts commonly found in weighted average based methods like bilateral filter and guided filter.
+It is a global optimization based edge-preserving smoothing filter, which can avoid haloing and gradient reversal artifacts commonly found in weighted average based methods like bilateral filter and guided filter.

 ## Requirements